intarchboard/workshop-aid/draft-iab-aid-workshop.md

 home locations of participants, meeting locations, and carbon footprint of air travel and remote attendance, to estimate the carbon costs of an IETF meeting.
-Initial results suggest that the costs of holding multiple in-person IETF meetings per year are likely unsustainable, although the analysis is ongoing.
+Initial results suggest that the costs of holding multiple in-person IETF meetings per year are likely unsustainable in terms of carbon emission, although the analysis is ongoing.

 Discussion also considered to what extent are climate impacts considered in the development and standardization of Internet protocols?
 It reviewed the